evanrodgers/lens-analysis-suite/readme.md

 ## Other notes

-Be sure to shoot your test samples as the lowest ISO possible.
-This becomes tricky at higher F-stops, so I recommend lowering the shutter speed for every f-stop so that the ISO remains between 100 and 200.
-I would also recommend setting up 2s delay in your camera's Drive Mode, or using a remote shutter, when you're testing at longer shutter speeds.
+Be sure to shoot your test samples as the lowest ISO possible, as the Laplacian Variance test is sensitive to noise.
+In practice, this becomes tricky at higher F-stops, so I recommend lowering the shutter speed for every f-stop so that the ISO remains between 100 and 200.
+I would also recommend setting up a 2s delay in your camera's Drive Mode, or using a remote shutter, when you're testing at longer shutter speeds.

-This is why I recommend a sturdy tripod especially if you're testing several lenses and constantly changing the shutter speed.
-Still, this application is still very useful without perfect test samples.
+This is why a sturdy tripod is essential if you're testing several lenses and repeatedly changing the shutter speed.
+Still, this application will still produce useful results without perfect test images.

 ## Features